My Background in Understanding Honey

 However, if you mess with the hive - you better run.
 A single bee can follow you for 50 yards if the hive is tampered with.
 Harvesting real wild and natural honey does take some extra safety measures and isn't for everybody.
 Natural bees are only for those who understand how to respect the wild danger of nature.

 Responsibility is the motto.
 Not hot-shots with bee beards.
 You don't chance it out of respect for yourself and the bees.
 ALWAYS wear your safety gear.
 You never know when things could turn hot, and you never want to end up in that situation.

 Prepare for Loss

 Bringing back the bee to its glory isn't cheap.
-Consider teaming up with friends or family to purchase hive, equipment, and bees.
+Consider teaming up with friends or family to purchase hives, equipment, and bees.

 There is going to be a loss.
 Package bees must mate with wild bees to have the memories returned to the colony.
 It sounds hokey, but it's true.
-Genetic memory on how to groom, store food, and raise healthy brood is passed on from generation to generation but can be bred out of them, just like domestic ducks and geese that have forgotten how to fly.
+Genetic memory on grooming, storing food, and raising healthy brood is passed on from generation to generation but can be bred out of them, just like domestic ducks and geese that have forgotten how to fly.

 Once our package bees mated with wild bees, our mite and the hive-beetle population dropped to nearly zero.
 Bees groomed off mites and chased beetles and moths out of the comb.
 They also started keeping mice out.